OpenRefine/openrefine.org/blog/2024-12-20-2024-survey-results.md

 ### Languages used

 The question "In which languages do you use OpenRefine (both its interface and the datasets you work with)?" reveals the diversity of our community, with 37 languages reported.
 English is less dominant than it was two years ago, dropping from 64.1% to 55.7% this year.
-German, French, and Spanish remain the top three languages, followed by a long tail of 33 other languages.
+German, French, and Spanish remain the top three other languages, followed by a long tail of 33 other languages.

 Interestingly, 40.27% of users reported interacting in multiple languages.
 In our next survey, it may be beneficial to separate questions about the user interface from the dataset language.